frederic-perez/AmE-dictionary/data/dictionary.md

 __salesperson__ _n_ :two::hammer:
 __salient__ _adj_ :four::hammer: _That is a salient fact._
 __salivating__ _v_
-__sallow__ _adj_ :seven: Of a sickly yellowish hue or complexion.
+__sallow__ _adj_ :eight: Of a sickly yellowish hue or complexion.
 Sallow skin is a pale yellow color and does not look healthy. (esp of human skin) Of an unhealthy pale or yellowish color. :es: amarillento _Sallow skin._ _A sallow face._ _A sallow complexion._
 __sally out__ _v_
 __salmon__ _n_ :mega::mute:[sa~~l~~mon]:astonished::six:
 __salt away__